atrithakar/TypeIt/readme.md

 Steps to use this module:

-install by typing "npm i typeit" in command line
+install by typing "npm i typeitjs" in command line

 open typeit.js